dimitryzub/monobank-googlesheets-api/README.md

 - [Google Sheets Python API Quickstart](https://developers.google.com/sheets/api/quickstart/python)
 - [Basic Writing to Google Sheets](https://developers.google.com/sheets/api/samples/writing)

-_Disclaimer: I have no idea what I'm doing and how it should be done properly._
+_Disclaimer: I have no idea what I'm doing and how it should be done properly.
+It works and suits me perfectely🍰 _